MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/datawiza-sso-oracle-jde.md

   * Go to docs.docker.com to [Get Docker](https://docs.docker.com/get-docker) and [Install Docker Compose](https://docs.docker.com/compose/install)
 * User identities synchronized from an on-premises directory to Microsoft Entra ID, or created in Microsoft Entra ID and flowed back to an on-premises directory
   * See, [Microsoft Entra Connect Sync: Understand and customize synchronization](~/identity/hybrid/connect/how-to-connect-sync-whatis.md)
-* An account with Microsoft Entra ID and a global administrator role.
+* An account with Microsoft Entra ID and an Application Administrator role.
 See, [Microsoft Entra built-in roles, all roles](~/identity/role-based-access-control/permissions-reference.md#all-roles)
 * An Oracle JDE environment
 * (Optional) An SSL web certificate to publish services over HTTPS.
 You can also use default Datawiza self-signed certs for testing